What is CFD trading?

 Best CFD Trading Platforms

 Looking for the most reputable CFD trading brokers that offer the tightest spreads?
+Especially for a beginner it is hard to know which are considered as the best CFD trading platforms.
 Read on as we compare three of the most popular CFD brokers for newcomers to buying and selling CFDs in Europe:

 - Available CFDs – AvaTrade clients have access to more than 200 individual CFD assets, such as forex pairs, commodities, cryptocurrency, and company stocks.